Ileostomy

 Ileostomy is a stoma (surgical opening) constructed by bringing the end or loop of small intestine (the ileum) out onto the surface of the skin, or the surgical procedure which creates this opening.
 Intestinal waste passes out of the ileostomy and is collected in an external ostomy system which is placed next to the opening.
-Ileostomies are usually sited above the groin on the right hand side of the abdomen.
+Ileostomies are usually placed above the groin on the right hand side of the abdomen.

 Uses

 Ileostomies are necessary where injury or a surgical response to disease has meant the large intestine cannot safely process waste, typically because the colon and rectum have been partially or wholly removed.

 Diseases of the large intestine which may require surgical removal include Crohn's disease, ulcerative colitis, familial adenomatous polyposis, and total colonic Hirschsprung's disease.
 An ileostomy may also be necessary in the treatment of colorectal cancer or ovarian cancer.
 One example is a situation where the cancer tumor is causing a blockage (obstruction).
 In such a case, the ileostomy may be temporary, as the common surgical procedure for colorectal cancer is to reconnect the remaining sections of colon or rectum following removal of the tumor provided that enough of the rectum remains intact to preserve internal/external anal sphincter function.

 In an end ileostomy, the end of the ileum is everted (turned inside out) to create a spout and the edges are sutured under the skin to anchor the ileum in place.
 Permanent ileostomies are usually done this way.
 An end ileostomy may be temporary, notably if some of the large intestine was removed and the bowel or overall health is not considered amenable to tolerating further surgery, such as an anastomosis to rejoin the small and large intestines.